tarunsachdeva/blog/_posts/2019-01-13-whats-happening-in-india.markdown

 We can now realize the potential of India's billion-people consumer market.
 This will enable all kinds of innovation and I'm excited to see that happen.

 At the same time there is also fear.
 Our planet is [very sick]({{ site.baseurl }}{% post_url 2018-10-28-climate-change %}), and won't survive another billion people recklessly consuming and creating waste.
-We cannot ignore this as India comes online and is ready to spend its time and money.
+We cannot ignore this as India comes online.